 #13.
 Cash in Old Phones

-If you’ve got old phones lying about the place check out websites such as Envirofone and see if they are worth anything.
-It might not be a huge amount of cash but every little helps.
+If you’ve got old phones lying around at home, check out websites such as Envirofone and see if they are worth anything.
+It might not be a huge amount of cash, but every little helps – plus it helps you declutter.

 #14.
 Hold a Family Meeting